-Further chapters on "Two Concepts of Law: Anomic and Eunomic"; "The Assensus Model"; "Sanctuary"; "Strategies for Change", and a final "Conclusions" section deserve careful reading to learn from someone considered by some to be the grandfather of the contemporary restorative justice movement.
+sociological reservations but for its bold attempt to reformulate the dominant theoretical perspective on social control (1995, p.
+20)."
+Further chapters on "Two Concepts of Law: Anomic and Eunomic"; "The Assensus Model"; "Sanctuary"; "Strategies for Change," and a final "Conclusions" section deserve careful reading to learn from what some consider the grandfather of the contemporary restorative justice movement.